offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                         +- - - -+
    ```

- * `{bm} hidden path` - A sequence of states that a HMM passes through.
+ * `{bm} hidden path` - A sequence of hidden states that a HMM passes through.
 For example, in the HMM diagram below, one possible hidden path could be as follows.

    ```{svgbob}
               0.75      +- - - -+     0.5